THE BEST FARM STAYS IN ICELAND IN 2021

 The country certainly holds a rare fascination for many people.
-Its sparse population; not much over three hundred thousand, its beautifully rugged, inhospitable landscapes, its tough climate and its splendid isolation from the rest of Europe leave many wondering how it survives at all, but survive it does, very well.
+Its sparse population; not much over three hundred thousand, its beautifully rugged, inhospitable landscapes, its tough climate and its splendid isolation from the rest of Europe leave many wondering how it survives at all, but survive it does, and very well.

 Having suffered badly during the economic crisis of 2008, its traditionally self reliant people seem to have shaken off the after effects with true resilience.
 One obvious benefit of which, for foreigners, is that their post devaluation currency now makes it much cheaper to visit.

 So, as mentioned before, it has been experiencing a tourism boom lately, and while most visitors do indeed come to see their quirky little capital Reykjavík those that explore its isolated rural areas are richly rewarded.
 To hike around volcanoes, hot springs, fjords and glaciers beneath its summer midnight sun is something uniquely magical, and in winter there is the enchanting spectacle of the northern lights.